andriussvilys/stylegan3-cpu/docs/configs.md

 #### Total training time

-In addition the raw s/kimg number, the training time also depends on the `--kimg` and `--metric` options. `--kimg` controls the total number of training iterations and is set to 25000 by default.
+In addition, the raw s/kimg number, the training time also depends on the `--kimg` and `--metric` options. `--kimg` controls the total number of training iterations and is set to 25000 by default.
 This is long enough to reach convergence in typical cases, but in practice the results should already look quite reasonable around 5000 kimg. `--metrics` determines which quality metrics are computed periodically during training.
 The default is `fid50k_full`, which increases the training time slightly; typically by no more than 5%.
 The automatic computation can be disabled by specifying `--metrics=none`.

 In the above example, the total training time on V100 is approximately 18.47 s/kimg * 25000 kimg * 1.05 &thickapprox; 485,000 seconds &thickapprox; 5 days and 14 hours.
 Disabling metric computation (`--metrics=none`) reduces this to approximately 5 days and 8 hours.